divakar1669/git-pr-genie/README.md

 # 🚀 PR Genie

-**Git PR Copilot** 🛠️ is a CLI tool that simplifies your pull request workflow.
+**Git PR GENIE** 🛠️ is a CLI tool that simplifies your pull request workflow.

 ## ⚡ Quick Start